Academic Training (J-1 Students)

 Your J-1 Program Sponsor and Responsible Officer

 To receive academic training authorization, you must apply to your J-1 Responsible or Alternate Responsible Officer (RO/ARO), who represents your J-1 sponsor and issues your Form DS-2019.
 The RO/ARO must evaluate the proposed employment to determine whether it can be authorized.
-If HPU is your J-1 sponsor, your RO/ARO is one of the international student advisors at the International Center.
-If your program is sponsored by another institution, the International Center can help direct you to the RO/ARO at your institution.
+If HPU is your J-1 sponsor, your RO/ARO is one of the international student advisors at the International Student Services office.
+If your program is sponsored by another institution, the International Student Services can help direct you to the RO/ARO at your institution.

 To be eligible for academic training, you must meet the following conditions: